sarahrzhang/llm-moodboard/README.md

 # LLM Moodboard

+This project started as an “LLM Moodboard” prototype exploring Spotify API integrations, and later evolved into an OAuth & Data Validation Tool to demonstrate secure PKCE authentication, server-side validation, and monitoring hooks with Next.js/TypeScript.
-Micro-MVP: connect Spotify, fetch your top on-repeat, analyze with an LLM into structured JSON (mood tags, activities, energy band, captions, playlist titles, cover prompt).
+Micro-MVP: connect Spotify, fetch your top tracks, analyze with an LLM into structured JSON (mood tags, activities, energy band, captions, playlist titles, cover prompt).

 ## 1) Create a Spotify App
 - Go to Spotify Developer Dashboard → Create App.